-If the applicant does not have a current F&A Agreement, the applicant may elect to charge a de minimis rate of 10 percent of modified total direct costs subject to the exceptions of 2 C.F.R. § 200.414(f).
-The applicant should include a statement in its Budget Narrative that it does not have an F&A Agreement and it is electing to charge the de minimis rate.
+If the applicant does not have a current negotiated (including provisional) F&A Agreement, the applicant may elect to charge a de minimis rate of 10 percent of modified total direct costs subject to the exceptions of 2 C.F.R. § 200.414(f).
+The applicant should include a statement in its Budget Narrative that it does not have a current F&A Agreement and it is electing to charge the de minimis rate.